 Ano ko ga naki-sō desu.

-Translation: This child is crying.
+Translation: This child is about to cry.

 雨が降りそうです。